-Protected Characteristic Specific Characteristics Positive Impact - it could benefit an equality group Good Practice/ Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason for Change in Policy or Policy Development SEX/ GENDER Women Policy CDP 3 - Economic Men Development, and supporting Transgender supplementary guidance SG3, focuses RACE White on the City's key economic sectors.
-Further information on the breakdown Mixed or Multiple Ethnic Groups Policy CDP 3 also acknowledges, below each of these headings, as per Asian Asian however, that the City faces a number of census, is available here.
+Protected Characteristic Specific Characteristics Positive Impact - it could benefit an equality group Good Practice/ Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason for Change in Policy or Policy Development SEX/ GENDER Women Policy CDP 3 - Economic · Men Development, and supporting Transgender supplementary guidance SG3, focuses RACE White on the City's key economic sectors.
+Further information on the breakdown Mixed or Multiple Ethnic Groups Policy CDP 3 also acknowledges, below each of these headings, as per Asian however, that the City faces a number of census, is available here.
 African challenges if it is to fulfil its economic potential.
-For example Asian includes Chinese, Caribbean or Black One of these is how to improve the Pakistani and Indian etc Other Ethnic Group employability of those with little or no DISABILITY Physical disability qualifications and address the level of A definition of disability under the Sensory Impairment (sight, hearing,) workless households.
-Another challenge is to deal with amount of Equality Act 2010 is available here.
-Mental Health vacant and derelict land Learning Disability across the City and address the remediation and LGBT Lesbians infrastructure costs Gay Men involved in bringing land back into this Bisexual productive use.
-By addressing these AGE Older People (60 +) issues, Policy CDP seeks to promote the ne Younger People (16-25) creation of econom opportunities for all City Children (0-16) residents and busin and improve the qu of the environment ality MARRIAGE & CIVIL PARTNERSHIP Women sense of place loca The implementation lly.
-Men Policy CDP 3, and supporting detailed Lesbians guidance SG 3, is li to improve quality o ikely Gay Men and promote equali opportunity across PREGNANCY & MATERNITY Women equality groups.
+For example Asian includes Chinese, Caribbean or Black One of these is how to improve the Pakistani and Indian etc Other Ethnic Group employability of those with little or no DISABILITY Physical disability qualifications and address the level of A definition of disability under the Sensory Impairment (sight, hearing, ) workless households.
+Another challenge is to Equality Act 2010 is available here.
+Mental Health deal with amount of vacant and derelict land Learning Disability across the City and address the

+LGBT Lesbians Gay Men infrast remediation and infrastructure costs involved in bringing this land back into Bisexual produ ctive use.
+By ssing these AGE Older People (60 +) s, Policy CDP 3 to promote the Younger People (16-25) opport on of economic tunities for all City Children (0-16) and in nts and business MARRIAGE & CIVIL PARTNERSHIP Women sense of the environment and sense of place locally.
+The implementation of Policy CDP 3, and supporting detailed guidance SG 3, is likely to improve quality of life and promote equality of opportunity across all Men Policy Lesbians guidar guidance SG 3, is likely to improve quality of life and promote equality of Gay Men and pi PREGNANCY & MATERNITY Women equali ty groups.
 RELIGION & BELIEF A list of religions used in the census is available here.
 See note